Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: System Model and Problem Formulation

-A \emph{policy} $\pi \triangleq (\pi_0, \pi_1, \ldots)$ is a sequence of decision rules.
-We call a policy \emph{Markovian} if, for every $t\geq 0$, it selects an action based only on the current system state, that is, $u_t = \pi_t(s_t)$ for all $t$.
-A Markovian policy is considered \emph{deterministic} if, for every $s_t\in\mathcal{S}$, it selects an action with certainty.
-Otherwise, the policy is called \emph{randomized}.
-We denote by $\Pi$ and $\Pi^\textrm{MD}$ the set of all admissible and Markovian deterministic policies.
+A \emph{policy} $\pi = (\pi_{0}, \pi_{1}, \ldots)$ is a sequence of decision rules.
+We call a policy \emph{Markovian} if, for every $t\geq 0$, it selects an action based only on the current system state, that is, $u_{t} = \pi_{t}(s_{t})$.
+A Markovian policy is \emph{deterministic} if, for every $s_t\in\mathcal{S}$, it selects an action with probability one; otherwise, it is \emph{randomized}.
+Let $\Pi$ and $\Pi^{\textrm{MD}}$ denote the set of all admissible and Markovian deterministic policies, respectively.